Discover how and where you can earn bonus Qantas Points to boost your frequent flyer balance.

-Qantas Cash is a prepaid debit Mastercard that allows you to load and spend money in up to 11 currencies.
-You can also earn Qantas Points on eligible everyday purchases and manage your account, view balances, transaction history and transfer money via the Qantas Cash mobile app.
+Qantas Travel Money is a prepaid debit Mastercard that allows you to load and spend money in up to 11 currencies.
+You can also earn Qantas Points on eligible everyday purchases and manage your account, view balances, transaction history and transfer money via the Qantas Travel Money mobile app.

 - Earn up to 1.5 Qantas Points per eligible $1 spent